-The actual number of MSUs granted in fiscal 2015 and earned in fiscal 2017 was calculated by multiplying the total number of target units by the relative return factor, then subtracting the fiscal 2015 MSUs earned at the conclusion of the first and second performance periods, respectively.
+(1) The actual number of MSUs granted in fiscal 2018 and earned in fiscal 2020 was calculated by multiplying the total number of target units in the applicable award agreement by the relative return factor for the relevant performance period, then subtracting the fiscal 2018 MSUs earned at the conclusion of the first and second performance periods.

-Restricted Stock Units.
-For fiscal 2017, Restricted Stock Units ("RSUs") represented the final one-third of the targeted annual equity grants made in December 2016 to the Company's executive officers.
-The RSUs provide a link to performance of the Company's stock price, as well as promote retention over a multi-year vesting period.
-RSUs granted by the Committee generally vest in four equal annual installments beginning on the first anniversary of the grant date.
+Restricted Stock Units ("RSUs").
+For fiscal 2020, RSUs represented the final one-third of the target annual equity awards granted in December 2019 to our executive officers.
+The RSUs granted in fiscal 2020 provide a link to our stock price performance, as well as promote our retention objectives over a multi-year vesting period.
+Generally, the RSUs granted by the LDCC vest in four equal annual installments beginning on the first anniversary of the grant date.